aManNamedTed/arduino/refreshableBrailleDisplay/readme.md

 <img src="refreshableBrailleDisplay.gif" />

-The point of making this was as a proof-of-concept that this kind of device does not have to cost $1000.
-I just want this to be a useful library (if it gets that far).
+To show that this thing is possible to make!
+Modern devices make a premium on this technology, which is insane!
+The point of making this is to show a proof-of-concept that this kind of device does not have to cost $1000.
+I just want this to be a useful library to as many people as possible.

 # Credit